goodekat/WhoseEgg/to-do-list.md

 ## Completed

 - Changed compact/diffuse levels on help page to C or D (instead of Y or N)
+- Added check that removes any rows with no data
+- Added link to validation paper to FAQ on validation

 ## To do

+Manuscript:

+- **Start writing**

 Overview page:

 - Create and add video showing how to use the app
-- Added check that removes any rows with no data

 Data input page: